Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Excess protein in a child’s diet may lead to problems like dehydration or weight gain, and in young children, the possibility of organ damage.

-Several other concerns should make parents think twice about protein powder.
+Several other concerns should make parents think twice about adding a protein powder to the dietary routine:

-• Toxins – a recent study found arsenic, lead, BPA, mercury and cadmium in popular protein supplements.
+• Heavy Metals – a recent study found arsenic, lead, BPA, mercury and cadmium in popular protein supplements.
+These are considered neuro-toxins and may negatively affect brain development and function, especially in younger children.

 • Limited regulation – protein powder is classified as a supplement.
-The FDA has different regulatory guidelines for dietary supplements than food or drugs.
+The FDA has different regulatory guidelines for dietary supplements than they do for food or drugs.
 Manufacturers are responsible for accurately labeling supplements like protein powder.
+Unfortunately, this is an area that can problematic, as the content within products may not be acurately represented on the label.
+Look for protein powders that have been third-party tested for safety.

-• Added sugars – in protein mixes, added sugars may be included.
-Added sugars should be limited to less than 10% of daily calories.
+• Added sugars – in protein mixes, added sugars may be included to mask the bitter flavor of amino acids.
+Added sugars should be limited for all children to less than 10% of daily calories.

 • Artificial sweeteners.